As jets closed in on China balloon, hobbyists were listening

 Aviation enthusiasts with the right radios scan for Huntress missions and other military flights as a hobby, calling out exercises.

 Ken Harrell, a 68-year-old retiree from Summerville, South Carolina, is one of those enthusiasts.
-On Saturday, he recorded the exchange of the balloon shoot down.
+On Saturday, he recorded the exchange of the balloon shootdown.

 NORAD confirmed the authenticity of the recording to The Associated Press in a statement.